TitleCase.py #!/usr/bin/env python3 eval(input().title())

 - Inside string literals,

-octal codes are preserved exactly.
+.title()does not interpret escapes, so\ooooctal codes are preserved exactly.

 - Combining italic identifiers + octal-escaped strings gives full control over